 At present, I am working on a manuscript about a teen witch, Abigail, fighting for her right to practice witchcraft in a conservative southern town with a history of burning witches.
 As she finds herself irresistibly drawn to the tale of the Silver Moon Witch, trouble begins to find Abigail who’s discovering the witch’s story has dangerous parallels to her own life, especially when someone is watching, waiting to toss a match.

 This is a healthy, low carb casserole that I enjoy making and it doesn’t raise my blood sugar levels!

 Preheat oven to 350 degrees.

 Add all of the ingredients to a large mixing bowl and stir well to combine.

 Spread mixture into an 8×8 baking dish and bake for 35-40 minutes or until the edges are golden and the center is set.

-from THAT LOW CARB LIFE
+Recipe from THAT LOW CARB LIFE